ArminNiessner/RPi_Cam_mEyeOS/README.md

 1. To check the camera again later or to download the pictures you have to activate your wifi hotspot near the RPi_cam.
 Wait for the camera to connect to your network (may take up to minutes) and open the MotionEyeOs interface through your browser.
 1. Hit the picture icon in the top menu of the live view.
-Here you can download single pictures taken or download all pictures of one day as a .zip file to your smartphone.
+Here you can download single pictures taken or download all pictures of one day as a `.zip` file to your smartphone.
 You also have the choice to directly create a timelaps video from all pictures of one day and download it.
 1. Alternatively, if files are to large and take to long to transmit over wifi, you may shutdown the RPi_cam (after shutdown flip the switch in the lid) and remove the microSD card from the RPi.
-Open the "data" partition on the microSD card (largest partition of three) and navigate to "output" and "Camera1" (or other camera name).
+Open the `/data` partition on the microSD card (largest partition of three) and navigate to `output` and `Camera1` (or other camera name).
 Here, you can find all the pictures and videos taken by the camera each day.
 Attention: you need a linux machine or an extra program on windows to see and access the file system.

 ## Remarks

-* In order for the camera to connect to another wifi network, the appropriate information must be added to /data/etc/wpa_supplicant.conf.
-Use the wpa_supplicant.conf file in this repository as a template.
+* In order for the camera to connect to another wifi network, the appropriate information must be added to `/data/etc/wpa_supplicant.conf`.
+Use the `wpa_supplicant.conf` file in this repository as a template.